 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
 I will show you through the step by step installation and enable the RepoForge (RPMForge) repository on CentOS system.

 Install RepoForge (RPMForge) Repository on CentOS 5, CentOS 6 and CentOS 7

 Step 1.
-First check your operating system version.
-Then download the relevent repository.
+First, check your operating system version.
+Then download the relevant repository.
 To check OS version use “uname -a” command.

-Step 2.
-After check your operating system version, you need to enable RepoForge repository on your system.
+After checking your operating system version, you need to enable RepoForge repository on your system.
 You don’t need to configure this repository manually in your yum.
 Instead, download the following package and install it, which will enable the RepoForge repository on your system.

 - CentOS 7 64 Bit

 ## RHEL/CentOS 7 64-Bit ## # wget http://pkgs.repoforge.org/rpmforge-release/rpmforge-release-0.5.3-1.el7.rf.x86_64.rpm # rpm -Uvh rpmforge-release-0.5.3-1.el7.rf.x86_64.rpm

 ## RHEL/CentOS 6 64 Bit OS ## # wget http://packages.sw.be/rpmforge-release/rpmforge-release-0.5.2-2.el6.rf.x86_64.rpm # rpm -Uvh rpmforge-release-0.5.2-2.el6.rf.x86_64.rpm